 Cemetery Information and Directories for Montana:

 The official website for Missoula County

-Although Hell Gate is historic, the Panormaio photo collection might have pictures from the area where Hell Gate would have been located:
+While Hell Gate is historic, the Panormaio collection might have pictures from the area where Hell Gate was located:

 |<1>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Hell Gate, please let us know so that we can improve our accuracy.|

 |<2>||Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance that begins at Hell Gate.
 A straight line distance ignores things like rivers, canyons, lakes, private property - it's truly a line drawn from Point A (ie- Hell Gate) to Point B.|